THU-KEG/EvaluationPapers4ChatGPT/README.md

 ### News

-- 2023/03/15: OpenAI release a [report](https://arxiv.org/pdf/2303.08774.pdf) for gpt4, which can be accessed on ChatGPT's plus service, we view it as a latest version of ChatGPT.
+- 2023/03/15: OpenAI released [gpt4](https://arxiv.org/pdf/2303.08774.pdf), which can be accessed on ChatGPT's plus service, we view it as a latest version of ChatGPT.

 ### Introduction